DenoiseRep: Denoising Model for Representation Learning

-Our Feature Extraction and Feature Denoising Fusion Algorithm (FEFDFA) is a computation-free way, In section~\ref{sec:method RD Plugin}, we proved by theoretical derivation that inserting our plugin into each layer and fusion it does not introduce additional computation.
+The proposed \textit{DenoiseRep} is computation-free.
+In section~\ref{sec:method RD Plugin}, we proved by theoretical derivation that inserting our denoising layer into each feature layer and fusion it does not introduce additional computation.
 In this section, we also conduct related validation experiments, the results of which are shown in Table~\ref{tab: reparameterization}.

-Compare to the baseline method TransReID-SSL, adding FEFDUF is able to improve the the performance, proving that feature based denoising is effective.
+Compare to the baseline method TransReID-SSL, adding $\textit{DenoiseRep}^{-}$ is able to improve the the performance, proving that feature based denoising is effective.
 However, it also brings extra inference latency (about 15\%) because it is adding an extra parameter-independent denoising module at the end of the model.

-Adopting FEFDFA achieves a greater increase, it denoise the features on each layer, which can better remove noise at each stage because the noise in the inference stage comes from multiple aspects, which may be the noise in the input image or generated when passing through the network.
+Adopting \textit{DenoiseRep} achieves a greater increase, it denoise the features on each layer, which can better remove noise at each stage because the noise in the inference stage comes from multiple aspects, which may be the noise in the input image or generated when passing through the network.
 Denoising each layer avoids noise accumulation and obtains a better quality output.
-Most importantly, since the operation of fusion can merge the parameters of the denoising module with the original parameters, the adoption of FEFDFA does not take extra inference latency cost, which is a \textbf{computation-free} efficient approach.
+Most importantly, since the operation of fusion can merge the parameters of the denoising module with the original parameters, the adoption of \textit{DenoiseRep} does not take extra inference latency cost, which is a \textbf{computation-free} efficient approach.